How to Help Someone With a Disability

 Some phrases you can use when offering help to someone with a disability:

-"Hi, a few of my friends and I are chatting over here, would you like to join us?”
+- Someone with a hearing impairment being left out of conversations in a large crowd: "Hi, a few of my friends and I are chatting over here, would you like to join us?”

 What to expect if someone takes you up on your offer